eamzabala/Lithium_SabinoZabala/README.md

 # 1st-Quarter-Project
-This is a project proposal for CS3, where we will make a webpage about Taylor Swift Taylor Swift: The Music Industry
+This is a project proposal for CS3.
+It will showcase various things about Taylor Swift, such as her songs, her music videos, and many more.
+Taylor Swift: The Music Industry
 Ideas:
   Playlists (By Mood)